fieldofnodes/RobustVerificationSimulator.jl/docs/src/WalkThrough.md

  [1, 2, 1, 2, 1]
 ```

 Each vector is a different colouring.
 The top vector `[2, 1, 1, 1, 2]` is a single colour set.
-Elements that are `1` are the `Dummy` qubits and `2` are the `Test` qubits.
+Elements that are `1` are the `DummyQubit` qubits and `2` are the `Test` qubits.
 As an example of a individual colouring

 ![single colour](assets/example_single_colour.png)